Fire & Travel Restrictions

 Travel Restrictions

-Backcountry travel is prohibited in the following provincial parks:
+Due to closure order travel is restricted in the following provincial parks:

-• Motorized backcountry travel prohibited without a valid travel permit.
+- Motorized backcountry overland travel prohibited without a valid travel permit.

 Report Wildfires